Security Far Beyond

 A secure Windows network environment requires all domain users to use strong passwords.
 To help with this, a system administrator can implement password policies that encourage all users to create reliable and secure passwords.
 Three password policies — maximum password age, password length, and password complexity — are among the first policies encountered by administrators and users alike in an Active Directory domain.

-But despite the ability to enforce more restrictive password requirements, any best practice for AD password policy alone is not going to be enough to protect an organization from compromised credentials.
+But despite the ability to enforce more restrictive password requirements, any best practice for AD password policy alone isn't enough to prevent compromised credentials.

-The Verizon’s Data Breach Investigations Report (DBIR) reported that 81% of data breaches involve the misuse of passwords to access sensitive and valuable data.
-By using an employee’s legitimate login and password, your anti-virus, anti-intrusion, firewall and other technologies are not going to flag anything unusual.
-Those tools believe that the person accessing your network is exactly who they say they are - an authenticated user with authorized access!
+And when an attacker uses an employee’s legitimate login and password, your anti-virus, anti-intrusion, firewall, and other technologies are not going to flag anything unusual.
+Those tools believe that the person accessing your network is exactly who they say they are: an authenticated user with authorized access!

-Most credential misuse are caused (at least in part) by your end-users, whether that’s by careless errors, malicious actions or from being exploited by external attacks.
+Most credential misuse is caused (at least in part) by your end-users, whether that’s by careless errors, malicious actions or from being exploited by external attacks.

 Phishing (user clicks on link and enters credentials)